 Regardless, it’s recommended that patients try more conservative (and less expensive) methods first, many of which are covered by insurance benefits as they’re prescribed under a podiatrist’s care.
 If these fail, then it’s a good time to consider laser therapy.

-How is laser toenail fungus treatment accomplished?
+How is laser fungal toenail treatment accomplished?

 Modern skin resurfacing lasers, and all lasers for that matter, create what is known as coherent light.
 What this means is that the light they emit isn’t just extremely focused, it’s traveling in an actual beam.
 Lasers carry a tremendous amount of energy, which can instantly cause very large, short lived accumulations of heat in a target tissue.
 In this case the target tissue is the fungal organisms which cause toenail fungus.Laser toenail fungus removal operates by creating heat in areas of fungus.